rezafaizarahman/portfolio/src/works/colearn.md

 #### WhatsApp Chatbot

-**Increase user growth by bringing it from the most common channels.**
+**Grow user base by leveraging the most popular channels.**

 More than 80% of internet users in Indonesia use WhatsApp.
-Instead of promoting social media to download the app, we've been thinking of creating other channels to increase user growth.
+To increase user growth, we've been exploring alternative channels rather than relying solely on social media promotion.

-Collaborating with the UX Writer, we design the WhatsApp chatbot feature.
-We use the Botsociety for the prototyping to make it easy to testing and share with stakeholders.
+We collaborate with the UX Writer to design the WhatsApp chatbot feature.
+We use Botsociety for prototyping, making it easy to test and share with stakeholders.

 #### Design System

 **Creating a cohesive and scalable design system**

-We created a design system to establish consistency and speed up the design and development process.
-We set out to create a design system that's simple, clear, and visually fun for the student.
+We developed a design system to ensure consistency and accelerate the design and development process.
+Our goal was to create a design system that is straightforward, understandable and visually appealing for students.

-We start to define a foundation like colors, typography, elevation, icon, and grid.
-As a foundation, we describe making it easy to use across platforms like Web, iOS, and Android.
-Accordingly, the team can build a faster and more accessible interface.
+We define a foundation of colors, typography, elevation, icons, and grids to make it easier to use across Web, iOS, and Android platforms.
+This enables the team to build a faster and more accessible interface.

 <div class="col-start-2 col-end-10">
 {% figure 'token-1', 'Screenshot CoLearn Design Token', '' %}